 · Time requirement of the workshop

-Conference Proceedings We will only publish paper abstracts after the conference.
-Publication in the online Proceedings does NOT preclude authors from publishing their papers elsewhere in journals or books.
+Conference Proceedings We will not publish full paper proceedings after the conference.
+Submitting paper to IACMR 2025 does not preclude authors from publishing their papers elsewhere in journals or books.

 Best Paper Awards We will present five Best Conference Paper awards in the following categories: micro topics (individual and group level analysis), macro topics (organization-level analysis and strategy focus), conference theme, Responsible Research in Business & Management (RRBM), and best student paper.
-The Conference Theme Best Paper Award recognizes a paper that best captures the theme of the 2023 Conference—Globalization in Flux: China and the World.
+The Conference Theme Best Paper Award recognizes a paper that best captures the theme of the 2025 Conference—Empowering Sustainable Growth in A Digital Age

-Meeting Venue and Registration The conference will be held at the Campus of Hong Kong Baptist University.
-Registration for the conference will be open on March 1, 2023.
-Detailed information on conference registration procedures, fees, and hotel reservations will be available on the IACMR website beginning on February 20, 2023.
+Meeting Venue and Registration The conference will be held onsite in Xi‘an, China.
+Registration for the conference will be open on March 1, 2025.
+Detailed information on conference registration procedures, fees, and hotel reservations will be available on the IACMR website beginning by February 20, 2025.

-Inquiries For questions about this Call for Submissions or the conference, please contact Program Chair Wei Shen at IACMR2023HK@asu.edu.
-Questions about the IACMR may be directed to Wei Zhang, Executive Director of IACMR at email@example.com.
+Inquiries For questions about this Call for Submissions or the conference, please contact Program Chair David Zhu at email@example.com.
+Questions about the IACMR may be directed to Wei Zhang, Executive Director of IACMR at firstname.lastname@example.org.
 General information about the IACMR may be found on IACMR website.

-As usual, IACMR needs quality reviewers for the 2023 Conference in Hong Kong.
+As usual, IACMR needs quality reviewers for the 2025 Conference in Xi’an.
 We encourage you to sign up as a volunteer reviewer for the track in which you intend to submit your paper or the track in which you are knowledgeable.
 In addition to supporting track chairs in their acceptance decisions and helping authors improve the quality of submissions, being a reviewer exposes you to cutting-edge issues in Chinese management research and connects you and your institution to scholars interested in similar topics.
-The Reviewer Sign-up system was opened on June 1, 2022, please sign up and choose your areas of expertise (i.e., keywords) for the track you want to review.
+The Reviewer Sign-up system will be opened on June 1, 2024, please sign up and choose your areas of expertise (i.e., keywords) for the track you want to review.
 Once you sign up, you may be asked to review up to four submissions for the track (English or Chinese) you selected.
 Thank you in advance for volunteering to be a reviewer.

 IACMR Founding President:

-Anne S. Tsui, Arizona State University and Peking University
+Anne S. Tsui, Arizona State University/ Peking University

 IACMR Past President: